-Task 3

-Connect AC Power to Power On
+Task 3 Connect AC Power to Power On

+Prior to connecting to AC power, assure to connect the chassis ground connection to a known earth ground.
 Connect the power cord to the AC socket on the switch and to a grounded, 3-pin, AC power source.